-Blended learning is the process of delivering some of the instructional content in a given course through technological means, typically over some online applet on computer, coupled with face-to-face instruction by a teacher or professor.
+Blended learning is the process of delivering some of the instructional content in a given course through technological means, typically coordinating on-line content on a computer, in conjunction with face-to-face instruction by a teacher or professor.

 Cedar Ridge Academy utilizes a blended model that falls in the middle of the continuum.
 The students meet daily face-to-face with teachers, and spend significant time with specific teachers covering topics of which the student needs either differentiated or supplementary instruction.
 Furthermore, we have found a balance where students can move at a self-paced rhythm while still having access to the best parts of a traditional classroom.
 In this environment students feel empowered to direct their own education, and can learn well in a non-threatening and non-competitive environment, while holding to high standards.